 This infographic first appeared on findmyshift.com.

 You’re fired!
 Unless you are sadistic or Donald Drumpf, those are two words that no employee wants to hear and no manager wants to say....Read More

-It’s annual performance review time!
+It’s annual employee performance review time!
 (Cue groans from every employee and manager in America.)
-Since our CEO recently published this...Read More
+Since our CEO recently published...Read More